 B,D...
-Hotel El Mercado or similar
+Hotel JW Marriott El Convento Cusco or similar

-Day 3, May 31 > Salcantay Lodge, Soray Pampa (12,670')
+Day 3, May 29 Salcantay Lodge, Soray Pampa (12,670')

 After breakfast we take a 4-hour drive towards the Salcantay Lodge (12,670'), situated in the beautiful Soray Pampa valley.
 En route to the lodge we'll visit the ruins of Quillarumiyoc, built from finely polished granite and believed to have been one of the critically important sites of Inca culture and religion.
 We continue driving to Mollepata where will have sit down lunch at El Pedregal farm house.
 We'll continue driving a bit further where we will take a scenic easy to moderate three-hike to the lodge, a perfect opportunity for us to acclimate.
 Our arrival at the lodge is heralded by an unimpeded views of Salcantay, at 20,574' the highest peak in the Cordillera Vilcabamba, and considered by climbers to be one of the most difficult, and Humantay, at 17,969'.
 After settling into our rooms, the rest of the late afternoon is at leisure to adjust to the altitude.
 An evening briefing is followed by aperitifs and a hearty dinner.
-(3 hours hiking.)
+(2-2 1⁄2 hours hiking.)
 B,L,D...Salcantay Lodge

-Day 4, June 1 > Salcantay Lodge, Soray Pampa (12,670')
+Day 4, May 30 ▶ Salcantay Lodge, Soray Pampa (12,670')

 Today is a day of rest and further acclimatization.
 We'll take an optional hike to a high glacial lake (13, 845'), and scramble to a spot with wonderful views of the snowy Vilcabamba Range, or choose to relax and just take in the beautiful setting.
 (4-5 hours hiking.)

-B,L,D...Salcantay Lodge
+B.L.D...Salcantay Lodge

-Day 5, June 2 ▶ On trek - Wayra Lodge (12,900')
+Day 5, May 31 ▶ On trek - Wayra Lodge (12,900')

 Today we begin our four-day trek to the celebrated ruins of Machu Picchu.
 Hiking up the Rio Blanco Valley, we circle the peak of Humantay, across from Salcantay.
 Our high point today is at Salcantay Pass at 15,100 feet along the shores of Lake Salcantaycocha, from where we set our eyes on the glacial moraines and snowcapped peaks of the Vilcabamba Range.
-Descend to Wayra Lodge (12,900'), where we can soak our weary muscles in a welcoming Jacuzzi.
-(7-8 hours hiking.)
+Descend to Wayra Lodge (12,900'), to enjoy a hot lunch and where we can soak our weary muscles in a welcoming Jacuzzi.
+(6 hours hiking.)

 B,L,D...Wayra Lodge

-Day 6, June 3 > Collpa Lodge (9,400')
+Day 6, June 1 ▶ Collpa Lodge (9,400')

 We descend to the Collpapampa Valley, where the scenery of pasturelands and lush vegetation is a sharp contrast to the harsh alpine territory we have emerged from.
 Our evening's accommodation is at Collpa Lodge, set in a beautiful cloud forest at 9,400', with orchids and butterflies all around.
-(5-6 hours hiking.)
+(4 hours hiking.)

 B,L,D...Collpa Lodge